 Moneyfarm pension transfers

 You can transfer pensions from other providers to Moneyfarm, including from SIPPs and workplace pension schemes, so long as you haven’t started to take income from them.
-Moneyfarm lets you transfer for free but there may be exit fees from your old provider.
+Moneyfarm lets you transfer for free and will even cover any exit fees from your old provider.

 It is also worth checking your old pensions for certain benefits, such as annuity rate guarantees, as it may then be worth holding onto them.
 The only type of pension you can’t transfer to Moneyfarm is a defined benefit scheme (also known as a final salary scheme).
 For more information on transferring a final salary scheme read our article 'Should I transfer my final salary pension?'